miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

    ##### Perfomance Testing of my ML API
    In order to do test how many users my website can serve concurrently, I used Locust and tested 20 users at a hatch rate of 2 seconds.
 By the time I took the screenshot, 143 requests had been passed to my website and the API could effectively handle 4.6 requests per second (RPS).
+   Steps:
+   1. In the command prompt (not in Azure cloud shell), install locust: `pip install locust`
+   2. Navigate to your repo where the locustfile is stored using `cd <pathtorepo>`
+   3. run locust using your website url as a host. for example: `locust -f locustfile.py --host https://ml-flask-cicd.azurewebsites.net'
+   4. The go to http://localhost:8089/ and enter the number of users and hatch rate you prefer and then start click on "start swarming"

 ![Locust Screenshot](https://user-images.githubusercontent.com/41089682/112678807-67c25080-8e39-11eb-976f-1356ea33707c.PNG)